Penalties for Non-Compliance of HIPAA – What Is the Fine? Can You Get Jail Time?

 “Knowingly”

-The Department of Justice specifically targeted a word within the HIPAA crime provisions that is a source of confusion: what does knowingly mean?
+The Department of Justice specifically targeted a word within the HIPAA crime provisions that are a source of confusion: what does knowingly mean?

 Knowingly refers to the highest criminal penalty situation listed above, the “for their own gain” scenario (bolded above).
 According to Law360, “Under the statute, covered entities and individuals who ‘knowingly’ obtain or disclose individually identifiable health information with the intent to” profit from it or hurt someone face the stiffest penalties.